Introduction: PWM Rules 2020-2022

 - The first to remember while the application is that it must be filed as per the given format.

-- Secondly, the copy of the registration certificate has to be submitted.
+- Secondly, a copy of the registration certificate has to be submitted.

 - Next in line invites the submission of the EPR action plan.